vibeengineer/website-screenshot/README.md

 ## 🙌 Made by Vibe Engineer

-Website Screenshot Service is crafted and maintained by **[Vibe Engineer](https://vibe.engineer)** – a fractional‑CTO as a subscription that ships.
-Need an extra pair of hands?
-[Book a call](https://vibe.engineer)
+Website Screenshot Service is crafted and maintained by **[Vibe Engineer](https://vibe.engineer)** – a fractional‑CTO‑as‑a‑subscription that ships.
+Have a wild idea or need extra hands?
+[Book a call](https://vibe.engineer).

 ---

 ## License

-MIT — © Vibe Engineer
+**MIT** — © Vibe Engineer 2025

+> **Note on Browserless** ‑ This project uses [browserless/chromium](https://github.com/browserless/chromium) for headless browsing.
+Browserless itself is dual‑licensed under SSPL‑1.0 **or** the Browserless Commercial License.
+If you deploy this stack commercially, ensure your usage complies with one of those licenses.